 Section 1.
 PERS Enrollment.
 After six (6) full calendar months of employment, all employees scheduled to work at least six hundred (600) hour per year shall participate in the State of Oregon Public Employees Retirement System (PERS) or the Oregon Public Service Retirement Plan.
-Provided, however, that individuals actively enrolled in PERS as a result of prior employment shall be immediately re-enrolled upon hire.
-The City shall pay the employee's contribution in addition to the City's share of the cost of the retirement plan for each employee.
+Provided, however, that individuals actively enrolled in PERS as a result of prior employment shall be immediately re-enrolled upon hire subject to PERS rules and regulations.

+The City shall pay the employee's contribution (Employee "Pick Up") in addition to the City's share of the cost of the retirement plan for each employee, subject to PERS rules and regulations.

 Employees do not have the option of receiving this pick up as salary and paying their contribution directly.